nuprl/gradual-typing-performance/paper/lessons.md

 - __Favor assertions over strong types.__
   While porting, we generally did better using more permissive types like `Integer` or `(U #f Foo)` and using assertions to refine use-sites rather than trying to give a more specific type based on local observations.
-  File this under "premature optimization"!
-  Along the same lines:
+  By "better", we mean we were less likely to encounter dead ends forcing us to change previous type annotations.
+  Although, some dead ends were unavoidable, so:
 - __Be wary of dead ends__.
   Especially with complex data structures, it's possible that a type works for a single file but not across files.
   A simple example is optimizing a vector library to only accept `Index` arguments.
   The file will typecheck, but its users may break because they passed `Integer` values (even though, these `Integer` values may be valid `Index` values!)
-- __Sensible patterns fail to typecheck__.
+- __Some untyped designs will fail to typecheck__.
   Goes without saying.
 One memorable example was where a polymorphic function `(All (A) (-> (-> Void A) A))` was instantiated with a `(Values ...)` type.
-  The untyped program ran, but the typechecker was overly conservative.
+  The untyped program ran, but the typechecker was overly conservative and rejected it.
 - Lastly, asynchronous programming is hard.
   You never think it'll happen to you, but the issue we saw in MBTA taught us otherwise.

+\* But beware _typed_ unit tests!
+(Typed Racket issue [#54](https://github.com/racket/typed-racket/issues/54))

 Porting Strategies